Reviews You Can Rely On

 Ease of Use

-Ease of use is a combination of several factors, and we assess things like charging and battery life, user interface, startup speed, screen navigation, and the simplicity of uploading workouts to online tracking platforms.
+Ease of use is a combination of several factors, and we assess factors such as charging and battery life, user interface, startup speed, screen navigation, and the simplicity of uploading workouts to online tracking platforms.
 We also assessed smartphone app integration and connectivity.
 Of all these elements, user interface and ease of navigation are the most important when you are on the road (or trail).
-Below is a detailed breakdown of each area along with our analysis of how each product performed during testing.
+Below is a detailed breakdown of each area, along with our analysis of how each product performed during testing.

 User Interface

 If this is your first time riding with a bike computer, you can find either an endlessly configurable gadget or the perfect set-it-and-forget-it tool; either way, you'll have to do a little extra planning.
 Check that your computer's charged, your route is loaded, your data views are built out, your phone's paired, and then you're ready to get on the road.
 Those who have been in the game for a while treat this pre-ride prep as second nature.
 But even after you're used to the routine, there are still some units that are just a pain to start up before each ride, and others that you don't even have to press a single button.
-The Wahoo ELEMNT Bolt V2 is a top device in this space.
+The Wahoo ELEMNT Bolt 3 is a top device in this space.
 It's simple to operate, even if you're new to bike tech.
-Other devices like the Garmin Edge 840, the Edge Explore 2, and the Garmin Edge 1040 Solar are competitive here too.
+Other devices like the Garmin Edge 840, the Garmin Edge 850, the Edge Explore 2, and the Garmin Edge 1040 Solar are competitive but have a learning curve.
 The Garmin Edge 1050 is an updated version of the 1040 Solar, offering improved resolution for even better readability.

 bike computer - the garmin edge 1050 stood out in this metric for its generously...